crossorigin="anonymous">

 External vibrations or environmental conditions (such as riding in a vehicle or working with vibrating tools) might occasionally interfere with motion sensors.

-To maximize accuracy, users should follow manufacturer guidelines on wearing the ring, keep the firmware updated, and understand the device’s operational nuances.
+To maximize accuracy, users should follow the manufacturer’s guidelines for wearing the ring, keep the firmware updated, and understand the device’s operational nuances.

 User testimonials regarding the accuracy of the Oura Ring steps

-User experiences with the Oura Ring’s step tracking accuracy have been mixed but generally positive with the latest updates.
-Many users report that the recent “Real Steps” update has improved the reliability of step counts, reducing the number of false positives from hand movements.
+User experiences with the Oura Ring’s step-tracking accuracy have been mixed but generally positive, especially with the latest updates.
+Many users report that the recent “Real Steps” update has improved the reliability of step counts, reducing false positives caused by hand movements.

 One user shared they noticed a significant decrease in their step count after the March 2025 update, but appreciated the increased accuracy and confidence in reported data.
 They mentioned the ring was less likely to count incidental finger movements as steps, which helped better reflect their true activity levels.

 Another user compared their Oura Ring with other wearables like the Apple Watch and Garmin and found the ring’s step counts were slightly lower but more consistent over time.
-They acknowledged that while the ring might undercount steps during activities such as walking with minimal arm swings, its overall data was helpful for monitoring daily activity trends.
+They acknowledged that while the ring might undercount steps during activities such as walking with minimal arm swings, its overall data helped monitor daily activity trends.

 Analysis of any studies or data that support Oura Ring’s accuracy claims

-Recent analyses and reports by technology review sites and independent testers corroborate Oura Ring’s improved step tracking accuracy with updated algorithms.
-The introduction of the machine learning-based “Real Steps” algorithm in early 2025 was a breakthrough, enabling more precise step identification from finger motion sensor data.
+Recent analyses and reports from technology review sites and independent testers corroborate Oura Ring’s improved step-tracking accuracy due to updated algorithms.
+The introduction of the machine-learning-based “Real Steps” algorithm in early 2025 was a breakthrough, enabling more precise step identification from finger-motion sensor data.

-Test comparisons presented by wearable technology reviewers show that the Oura Ring now counts steps closely in line with ground-truth measurements, often within a reasonable margin of error compared to wrist-based devices.
+Test comparisons from wearable technology reviewers show that the Oura Ring now counts steps in close agreement with ground-truth measurements, often within a reasonable margin of error compared to wrist-based devices.
 For instance, a controlled walking test demonstrated that the Oura Ring’s step count was within 10-20% of steps counted by calibrated pedometers or advanced fitness watches.

 Studies also show that while the ring may undercount steps compared to wrist devices during certain activities, this undercount is due to the ring’s tighter filtering of non-walking movements.
 This selective sensitivity reduces inflated step counts commonly seen in wrist-worn trackers that misinterpret arm movements during non-step activities.

-Lab and real-world tests indicate the ring excels at detecting step patterns when worn correctly, supporting Oura’s claims about its pedometer-like functionality leveraging machine learning technology.
-Additional data suggest the ring’s ability to integrate heart rate data for active calorie calculation enhances the overall accuracy of activity monitoring, surpassing traditional step-only trackers.
+Lab and real-world tests indicate that the ring excels at detecting step patterns when worn correctly, supporting Oura’s claims about its pedometer-like functionality that leverages machine learning technology.
+Additional data suggest that the ring’s ability to integrate heart rate data for active calorie calculation enhances overall activity-monitoring accuracy, surpassing traditional step-only trackers.

 Common misconceptions about what counts as a step by the Oura Ring